Welcome to the

 The Festival Presentations

-Who will be crowned Isle of Wight Festival of Rugby 2025 Champions?
+Who will be Crowned Isle of Wight Festival of Rugby 2026 Champions?

 - Where there are 4 teams in a tournament at the festival there will be one cup competition – Isle of Wight Cup.